kdeldycke/awesome-engineering-team-management/readme.md

 - [Hiring Without Whiteboards](https://github.com/poteto/hiring-without-whiteboards) - List of companies without the kind of CS trivia questions that are associated with bad interview practices.

-- [TechMeAbroad](https://techmeabroad.com) - List job posts from tech startups and tech companies who will recruit from abroad.

 ### Hiring Process

 High-growth company will all need to industrialize the hiring process at one point.